timomeh/vla/README.md

   // This prevents that you have to write stuff like `this.db.db.find()`

   // `Resource` classes are singletons,
-  // so the client will only be initialized once db = new DbClient()
+  // so the client this will only be initialized once db = new DbClient()
 }

 // Billing
-const Billing = createModule("Billing")
+const Billing = Vla.createModule("Billing")

 class BillingFacade extends Billing.Facade {
   repo = this.inject(BillingRepo)